Polar Capital Holdings Plc Sells 71,327 Shares of Arista Networks, Inc. (NYSE:ANET)

-Polar Capital Holdings Plc reduced its holdings in shares of Arista Networks, Inc. (NYSE:ANET – Free Report) by 10.0% in the 3rd quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
-The fund owned 643,991 shares of the technology company’s stock after selling 71,327 shares during the quarter.
-Arista Networks accounts for about 0.9% of Polar Capital Holdings Plc’s holdings, making the stock its 26th biggest holding.
-Polar Capital Holdings Plc’s holdings in Arista Networks were worth $118,449,000 as of its most recent SEC filing.
+Polar Capital Holdings Plc reduced its holdings in Arista Networks, Inc. (NYSE:ANET – Free Report) by 10.0% during the 3rd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
+The firm owned 643,991 shares of the technology company’s stock after selling 71,327 shares during the period.
+Arista Networks makes up about 0.9% of Polar Capital Holdings Plc’s investment portfolio, making the stock its 26th largest position.
+Polar Capital Holdings Plc’s holdings in Arista Networks were worth $118,449,000 at the end of the most recent quarter.

-Several other institutional investors and hedge funds have also modified their holdings of the business.
-Coldstream Capital Management Inc. lifted its position in shares of Arista Networks by 2.2% during the 3rd quarter.
-Coldstream Capital Management Inc. now owns 2,318 shares of the technology company’s stock worth $426,000 after buying an additional 50 shares during the last quarter.
-Huntington National Bank raised its position in Arista Networks by 6.2% in the third quarter.
-Huntington National Bank now owns 910 shares of the technology company’s stock valued at $167,000 after purchasing an additional 53 shares during the last quarter.
-Hohimer Wealth Management LLC raised its position in Arista Networks by 0.9% in the third quarter.
-Hohimer Wealth Management LLC now owns 6,657 shares of the technology company’s stock valued at $1,224,000 after purchasing an additional 58 shares during the last quarter.
-Forum Financial Management LP raised its position in Arista Networks by 2.8% in the third quarter.
-Forum Financial Management LP now owns 2,229 shares of the technology company’s stock valued at $410,000 after purchasing an additional 60 shares during the last quarter.
-Finally, Salvus Wealth Management LLC raised its position in Arista Networks by 0.5% in the third quarter.
-Salvus Wealth Management LLC now owns 12,047 shares of the technology company’s stock valued at $2,216,000 after purchasing an additional 63 shares during the last quarter.
-67.13% of the stock is currently owned by institutional investors.
+Several other institutional investors also recently added to or reduced their stakes in ANET.
+Capital World Investors increased its position in Arista Networks by 68.8% in the 2nd quarter.
+Capital World Investors now owns 9,819,327 shares of the technology company’s stock worth $1,591,320,000 after buying an additional 4,002,359 shares during the period.
+Morgan Stanley increased its position in shares of Arista Networks by 162.2% during the fourth quarter.
+Morgan Stanley now owns 5,549,335 shares of the technology company’s stock valued at $673,412,000 after purchasing an additional 3,432,952 shares during the period.
+Capital Research Global Investors increased its position in shares of Arista Networks by 391.5% during the second quarter.
+Capital Research Global Investors now owns 3,848,311 shares of the technology company’s stock valued at $623,657,000 after purchasing an additional 3,065,313 shares during the period.
+Norges Bank bought a new stake in shares of Arista Networks during the fourth quarter valued at approximately $308,885,000.
+Finally, FMR LLC increased its position in shares of Arista Networks by 32.2% during the third quarter.
+FMR LLC now owns 10,318,633 shares of the technology company’s stock valued at $1,897,906,000 after purchasing an additional 2,515,864 shares during the period.
+67.13% of the stock is owned by institutional investors.

-Several research firms have commented on ANET.
-Melius upgraded Arista Networks from a “hold” rating to a “buy” rating in a research report on Monday, January 8th.
-KeyCorp increased their target price on Arista Networks from $232.00 to $287.00 and gave the company an “overweight” rating in a research report on Thursday, January 18th.
-The Goldman Sachs Group increased their target price on Arista Networks from $274.00 to $313.00 and gave the company a “buy” rating in a research report on Tuesday, February 13th.
-Needham & Company LLC restated a “buy” rating and set a $320.00 price objective on shares of Arista Networks in a research report on Tuesday, February 13th.
-Finally, Barclays raised their price objective on Arista Networks from $272.00 to $311.00 and gave the stock an “overweight” rating in a research report on Tuesday, February 13th.
-Three investment analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus target price of $271.38.
+A number of analysts have recently issued reports on the company.
+Barclays boosted their price objective on Arista Networks from $272.00 to $311.00 and gave the company an “overweight” rating in a research report on Tuesday, February 13th.
+Morgan Stanley boosted their price target on Arista Networks from $230.00 to $272.00 and gave the company an “overweight” rating in a research note on Tuesday, January 2nd.
+Melius raised Arista Networks from a “hold” rating to a “buy” rating in a research note on Monday, January 8th.
+Oppenheimer reaffirmed a “market perform” rating on shares of Arista Networks in a research note on Tuesday, February 13th.
+Finally, JMP Securities reaffirmed a “market outperform” rating and issued a $325.00 price target on shares of Arista Networks in a research note on Tuesday, February 13th.
+Three equities research analysts have rated the stock with a hold rating and sixteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus target price of $271.38.

-Arista Networks (NYSE:ANET – Get Free Report) last announced its quarterly earnings data on Monday, February 12th.
-The technology company reported $2.08 EPS for the quarter, beating analysts’ consensus estimates of $1.70 by $0.38.
+Arista Networks (NYSE:ANET – Get Free Report) last announced its quarterly earnings results on Monday, February 12th.
+The technology company reported $2.08 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.70 by $0.38.
 Arista Networks had a return on equity of 31.44% and a net margin of 35.62%.
-The firm had revenue of $1.54 billion during the quarter, compared to analysts’ expectations of $1.53 billion.
-During the same quarter last year, the firm posted $1.25 earnings per share.
+The company had revenue of $1.54 billion during the quarter, compared to the consensus estimate of $1.53 billion.
+During the same period in the prior year, the company earned $1.25 earnings per share.
 The company’s revenue for the quarter was up 20.8% compared to the same quarter last year.
-On average, research analysts forecast that Arista Networks, Inc. will post 6.63 earnings per share for the current fiscal year.
+As a group, analysts forecast that Arista Networks, Inc. will post 6.63 EPS for the current year.

-In other news, Director Charles H. Giancarlo sold 2,000 shares of the firm’s stock in a transaction that occurred on Friday, March 1st.
-The stock was sold at an average price of $286.52, for a total value of $573,040.00.
-Following the transaction, the director now owns 60,946 shares in the company, valued at $17,462,247.92.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In related news, Director Charles H. Giancarlo sold 2,000 shares of Arista Networks stock in a transaction on Friday, March 1st.
-The stock was sold at an average price of $286.52, for a total transaction of $573,040.00.
-Following the sale, the director now directly owns 60,946 shares in the company, valued at $17,462,247.92.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO Jayshree Ullal sold 23,000 shares of Arista Networks stock in a transaction on Friday, December 15th.
-The stock was sold at an average price of $237.17, for a total value of $5,454,910.00.
-Following the sale, the chief executive officer now owns 1,705,500 shares in the company, valued at $404,493,435.
+In related news, Director Charles H. Giancarlo sold 2,000 shares of the stock in a transaction that occurred on Tuesday, January 2nd.
+The stock was sold at an average price of $230.28, for a total transaction of $460,560.00.
+Following the completion of the transaction, the director now directly owns 64,946 shares of the company’s stock, valued at $14,955,764.88.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, CEO Jayshree Ullal sold 22,000 shares of Arista Networks stock in a transaction that occurred on Wednesday, December 13th.
+The stock was sold at an average price of $231.11, for a total transaction of $5,084,420.00.
+Following the completion of the sale, the chief executive officer now directly owns 1,710,000 shares of the company’s stock, valued at approximately $395,198,100.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Also, Director Charles H. Giancarlo sold 2,000 shares of Arista Networks stock in a transaction that occurred on Tuesday, January 2nd.
+The stock was sold at an average price of $230.28, for a total value of $460,560.00.
+Following the sale, the director now directly owns 64,946 shares of the company’s stock, valued at $14,955,764.88.
 The disclosure for this sale can be found here.
-Insiders have sold 138,436 shares of company stock worth $35,432,839 over the last 90 days.
+Insiders sold 138,436 shares of company stock worth $35,432,839 over the last ninety days.
 18.99% of the stock is currently owned by corporate insiders.

 Arista Networks Company Profile